Global. Seamless. Certain.

 - Cuts transport time by up to 80% and costs by up to 38%

-- Over 34,000 transport and logistics companies use TIR to quickly and reliably move goods across international borders
+- Over 10,000 transport and logistics companies use TIR

-- An international guarantee covers all customs duties and taxes at risk, with a maximum protection of EUR 100,000 per transport operation
+- TIR offers a maximum protection of EUR 100,000 per transport operation

-- Is an effective tool to implement the World Trade Organization’s Trade Facilitation Agreement and the revised Kyoto Convention
+- TIR is an effective tool to implement the World Trade Organization’s Trade Facilitation Agreement and the revised Kyoto Convention

-- Compliant with the World Customs Organization SAFE Framework
+- TIR is compliant with the World Customs Organization SAFE Framework

-- Supports the achievement of the objectives of the revised Kyoto Convention
+- TIR supports the achievement of the revised Kyoto Convention’s objectives